giuseppeandreozzi/Exercise_C-Sharp/README.md

 **Level 42 - The Three Lenses**<br/>
 A simple program to work with query expressions (both keyword and method call syntax)

+**Level 43 - The Repeating Stream**<br/>
+A simple program to work with threads.
+One thread generate a random numbers and another wait for the user to press a key to spot a repetition on the generation.